paolopicelloit/prova1/README.md

 With Terrier's default settings, the resulting index will be created in the var/index folder within the Terrier installation folder.

-**IMPORTANT:** To use our software you have to know the path to the folder where the index is created along with the path to terrier.properties file used for indexing (It will be used to extract fields informations and topic processing informations)
+**IMPORTANT:** To use our software you have to know the path to the folder where the index is created along with the path to the terrier.properties file used for indexing (It will be used to extract fields informations and topic processing informations)

-## Picello1
+## Features Extraction

 Here we explain the configuration to use our first module to precompute LETOR features on disk.
 The full working of the software is controlled by java properties file.